Hanabi-Live/hanabi-live/docs/FEATURES.md

 #### Pips

-- Suit pips (that represent the possible suits) and black boxes (that represent the possible ranks) will appear on cards in a player's hand.
+- Suit pips (that represent the possible suits) and white numbers (that represent the possible ranks) will appear on cards in a player's hand.
-- The pips and boxes will automatically disappear as positive clues and negative clues "touch" the card.
+- The pips and numbers will automatically disappear as positive clues and negative clues "touch" the card.
-- The pips and boxes will automatically be crossed out if all the particular cards for that suit/rank are visible.
+- The pips and numbers will automatically be crossed out if all the particular cards for that suit/rank are visible.

 #### Critical Indicator